 As exciting as a trip to Malaysia may be, it’s important to consider the risks of disease and illness that can very quickly turn an unbelievable trip of a lifetime into an unforgettable one, for all the wrong reasons.

 Speak with your healthcare professional about which vaccinations or other preventative measures you might need prior to your departure.

 Before you go to Malaysia

-The World Health Organisation (WHO) recommends that all travellers are up-to-date with their routine vaccinations; measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), hepatitis B, polio, influenza and pneumococcal.
+The Centers for Disese Control and Prevention (CDC) recommends that all travellers are up-to-date with their routine vaccinations; measles, mumps, rubella, diphtheria, tetanus, pertussis (whooping cough), varicella (chicken pox), polio and influenza.
 These vaccinations are given as part of the National Immunisation Program (NIP).
 In some cases, you may need a booster or re-vaccination against a disease to ensure you still have immunity.

 Other diseases that are considered a risk in Malaysia include hepatitis A, hepatitis B, typhoid, Japanese encephalitis, malaria and rabies.
 Your doctor will be able to let you know which vaccinations are recommended for you, based on the time of year, destination/s, activities planned and the duration of your stay.

 It is best to consult with your doctor or travel health clinic at least 8 weeks prior to your departure.
 They will be able to advise you about any vaccinations that you may need for your trip well before you leave, based on your specific travel plans.